cmusatyalab/rtface/README.md

 For start_demo.sh, you need to set following environment variables:

    * GABRIELPATH: Path to Gabriel
-   * TORCHPATH: if specified, ${TORCHPATH}/bin/activate will be source to activate torch
+   * TORCHPATH: if specified, ${TORCHPATH}/bin/activate is sourced to activate torch

 Here are ports the server opens: